higorcastilho/pagseguro-checkout/README.md

 ### :gear: Running locally

-- Clone this repository and move it to your xampp server.
+- Clone this repository and move it to your xampp server.4

 - Get into the project folder and run this command on terminal:
 ```
 php -S 127.0.0.1:8000 -t src/main
 ```
-- Open a REST API client like insomnia and make a POST request to the endpoint http://127.0.0.1:8000/pagseguro-checkout/src/main/createOrder/create
+- Open a REST API client like insomnia and make a POST request to the endpoint http://127.0.0.1:8000/pagseguro-checkout-service/src/main/createOrder/create

 - Use this JSON body:
 ```